-We offer developmental programmes in diversity and inclusion through the arts, underpinning and encompassing the core curriculum.
-Our exciting delivery of music, art and storytelling is perfectly adapted for schools, exploring and using instruments and materials for a hands-on experience.
+We offer developmental programmes in diversity, inclusion and wellbeing through the arts, underpinning and encompassing the core curriculum.
+Our exciting delivery is perfectly adapted for schools, exploring and using instruments and materials for a hands-on experiences.

 All our programmes are developmental and shaped around the year group we are working with.
 We believe verbal and non-verbal expression aids confidence in communicating with others.
 Communication is an important life skill, not just in learning but also in all areas of life, so this is a core theme throughout all we do.
 We are strong advocates of learning through exploration and enjoyment.

 All our practitioners are trained by our Programme Manager, Karim Mbaye, a Master Drummer from Senegal.
 Karim’s heritage is from a long line of Griot Masters; the musicians, story-tellers, poets and oral historian of his culture.
-At Agida Africa, we share African heritage with knowledge, charisma and fun.
+At Agida African Arts, we share African heritage with knowledge, charisma and fun.

 'I would just like to say how amazing you both were yesterday.
 The school was alive with a buzz of excitement and that was down to you guys.
 The children and staff alike really enjoyed it.
 I will be checking the school diary to see when we can fit you in again.
 Thank you for bringing your culture, fun and excellent to Norton-le-Moors, we feel privileged.'
 Kate Adams, Class Teacher

-Using African drums to make memorable rhythms. ’Exploring the beat’, children are encouraged to play, sing, move and dance along with their Agida African Arts Practitioner.
+Using African drums, suitable for small hands and making memorable rhythms.
+‘Exploring the beat’, children are encouraged to play, sing, move and dance along with their Agida African Arts Practitioner.
 Drumming sessions enable children of all levels to work as one and communication is through listening and responding.
 These workshops are very popular and we find children embrace the whole experience.
 They learn a unique skill that becomes a talking point for a long time.

-African folklore and ‘tall tales', from Africa, handed down to and shared by Karim Mbaye.
-These workshops are delivered together with percussion and/or stringed accompaniment to keep all engaged.
+African folklore and ‘tall-tales’ from Africa, handed down to and shared by our wonderfully entertaining practitioners.
+At Agida we love outside story-telling, under trees or out in the open just like stories are told in Africa.
+These workshops are delivered together with percussion and/or stringed accompaniment (the Kora) to keep all engaged.
 Word repetition is used and movement encouraged.
-Time to express and respond is key to this activity, to give children inclusive participation.
+Time to express and respond is key to this activity, to give the child inclusive participation.
 It includes encouragement of choral speaking too!

 African Drumming is an art form.